Heydon/cress/README.md

 ## Config API

 The second argument to each constructor call in the config object.
+Following are all the currently supported properties.

 ### `css()` (`Function`; required)